dustywhite7/Econ8310/Notes/11 - Bayesian Modeling II/11 - Bayesian Modeling II.md

 `some_variable = pm.DiscreteUniform("discrete_uni_var", 0, 4)`

 where 0, 4 are the `DiscreteUniform`-specific lower and upper bound on the random variable.
-The [PyMC3 docs](https://docs.pymc.io/en/stable/api.html) contain the specific parameters for stochastic variables.
+The [PyMC docs](https://docs.pymc.io/en/stable/api.html) contain the specific parameters for stochastic variables.
 (Or use `??` if you are using IPython!)

 The `name` attribute is used to retrieve the posterior distribution later in the analysis, so it is best to use a descriptive name.
 Typically, I use the Python variable's name as the `name`.

 For multivariable problems, rather than creating a Python array of stochastic variables, addressing the `shape` keyword in the call to a stochastic variable creates multivariate array of (independent) stochastic variables.
-The array behaves like a NumPy array when used like one, and references to its `tag.test_value` attribute return NumPy arrays.
+The array behaves like a NumPy array when used like one, and references to its `initval` attribute return NumPy arrays.

 The `shape` argument also solves the annoying case where you may have many variables $\beta_i, \; i = 1,...,N$ you wish to model.
 Instead of creating arbitrary names and variables for each one, like: